 What has changed?

-When you think of text marketing, you might remember a past experience from 5+ years ago.
+When you think of text message marketing, you might remember a past experience from 5+ years ago.
 Likely, the only way you found out your brand had a text message channel was through an in-store signage.
 Maybe you were hesitant to sign-up, because you didn’t have an unlimited texting plan on your phone at the time.

 If you did sign-up, you still had no way of letting the company know what kind of content you wanted to hear about and how often.
 You likely only received plain-text messages that sounded robotic and impersonal, without photos or links to more info.
 The content was “one-size-fits-all” and not relevant to your interests.

 To learn more about Attentive and mobile message marketing, visit our website and request a demo.

 Fast-forward ahead to 2017, and a lot has changed:

 - Unlimited text messaging plans: Cellular plans that include unlimited text messaging are now standard.
 In a recent survey of over 2,000 US adults, only fewer than 2% did not have unlimited text messaging.
 Because unlimited plans are now the norm, text messaging has become the most common activity people do on their phones.
 Nearly 99% of those surveyed said they regularly use SMS/MMS text messaging.